MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 The following prerequisites must be met for your workgroup cluster to meet the criteria for an officially supported deployment:

 - All servers to be used as workgroup cluster nodes are running the same version of Windows Server.
 - All workgroup cluster nodes must be in a workgroup, and can't be joined to an Active Directory domain.
-Any nodes what were previously in an Active Directory domain must not only moved to a workgroup, but must also be renamed to remove any Active Directory caching.
+Any nodes that were previously in an Active Directory domain must not only moved to a workgroup, but must also be renamed to remove any Active Directory caching.
 - Your cluster must have one of the following storage technologies configured and available to all cluster nodes.
 To learn more about Failover Clustering storage requirements, see [Failover clustering storage requirements](/windows-server/failover-clustering/clustering-requirements#storage).
   - Storage Spaces Direct (S2D).
 If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
   - SAN attached storage.